JuliaLang/www.julialang.org/blog/2022/08/julia-1.8-highlights.md

 2.012056 seconds (16.05 k allocations: 883.919 KiB, 0.66% compilation time)
 ```

-It takes 2 seconds since one of the non-occupied threads is able to run two of the 1-second iterations to complete the for loop.
+It takes 2 seconds since one of the non-occupied threads can run two of the 1-second iterations to complete the for loop.

 ## Profiling